RishabhRD/450DSA/stack/important.md

 Here we enqueue the petrol pump as we visit.
 If fuel is low, then we remove the petrol pumps from queue.

+## 30.cc : Rotten oranges

+Here we do BFS and rot every orange in nearby.
+But we need to do parallel BFS because to reach a place there can be other path that is minimal.
+For that we put all the path from where we can start in queue and bfs on same queue.
+Now, one level processing will happen to all starting element and then go to next level.
+Hence it would be like parallel only.